 Roxana Barba is an arts administrator and artist with twenty years of professional experience.

 She joined the Department of Cultural Affairs on 2012, taking over the management of the Community Grants program, a quarterly project-based grant serving arts collectives, arts non-profits, social services organizations, municipalities and universities for six years.
-She now oversees two annual operating grant programs: Developing Arts in Neighborhoods (DAN) and Hannibal Cox Junior (HCJ), as well as the department's project-based International Cultural Exchange (ICE) grant program and Artist Access, an individual artist grant designed to enrich the artistic practice of Miami-based artists.
+She now oversees two annual operating grant programs: Developing Arts in Neighborhoods (DAN) and Hannibal Cox Junior (HCJ), as well as the department's project-based International Cultural Partnerships (ICP) grant program and Artist Access, an individual artist grant designed to enrich the artistic practice of Miami-based artists.

 Prior to joining the Cultural Affairs Department, Roxana served as Community Program Manager with Arts for Learning, overseeing teaching artists’ residencies and developing vibrant art in education programs.
 She also lived and worked in Mexico City for five years, where she taught dance, performed and toured with Mexican dance companies.